-Depart by bus this morning on a full day tour across the altiplano to Puno, situated on the shores of Lake Titicaca.
-Entry fees to local sites along the way are included.
-This daily service from Cuzco to Puno steadily climbs up the Vilcanota Valley towards the head waters of the Urubamba River and the highest point of the trip, Abra La Raya at 4321 metres above sea level.
-From Abra La Raya, it is a gradual descent into the opening grassy plains towards Lake Titicaca and towards the Bolivian Altiplano and eventually to down to the lake’s edge where Puno is nestled.
+Depart by bus this morning on a full-day tour across the altiplano to Puno, situated on the shores of Lake Titicaca.
+This daily service from Cuzco to Puno steadily climbs up the Vilcanota Valley towards the headwaters of the Urubamba River and the highest point of the trip, Abra La Raya at 4321 metres above sea level.
+From Abra La Raya, it is a gradual descent into the opening grassy plains towards Lake Titicaca and towards the Bolivian Altiplano and eventually to down to the lake’s edge where Puno sits.

-Depart this morning on a half day tour out to the famous Uros Islands.
-After short 20-minute trip out of Puno harbour, you arrive at the floating islands of Uros, where 300 Uros Indians live and fish on the man-made islands made entirely of totora reeds that grow in the lake.
+Depart this morning on a half-day tour out to the famous Uros Islands.
+After a short 20-minute trip out of Puno harbour, you arrive at the floating islands of Uros, where 300 Uros Indians live and fish on the human-made islands made entirely of totora reeds that grow in the lake.
 Enjoy the colourful traditional dress of the men and women and perhaps take a ride in s surprisingly stable totora canoe before returning to your hotel.

 You will be met at your hotel this morning and depart from Puno on a tour travelling around Lake Titicaca and across the border into Bolivia.
-You will visit the town of Copacabana and it’s pretty Cathedral before boarding the catamaran for Sun Island.
-Arriving to the southern end of Sun Island, we disembark and visit the Inca Garden and Stairs, the Inti Wati Complex and experience a Kallawaya Ancient Ceremony.
+You will visit the town of Copacabana, and it’s beautiful Cathedral before boarding the catamaran for Sun Island.
+Arriving at the southern end of Sun Island, we disembark and visit the Inca Garden and Stairs, the Inti Wati Complex and experience a Kallawaya Ancient Ceremony.

 You will also have the opportunity to see a replica of the reed boats once used by the Aymara Indians and see a demonstration of how these ingenious boats plied the water.
 Visit the Pilkokaina Inca Ruins before boarding the catamaran and sitting down to a delicious buffet lunch.
 We sail to Chua, where you will disembark and continue the rest of your journey to La Paz by road, arriving this evening at your hotel.